FbW-E01/be-security-passwordprotected-Mxx1029/README.md

 Then you must secure the API with a password.
 Try out different ways to save the correct password.
 Don't commit the password.
 Don't commit node_modules.
 Also try different hashing algorithms for the password.
 There are multiple levels how to make it work; how far can you get?

-1. Level 1: password comes from request body
+1. Level 1: password comes from request body --- DONE!
 2. Level 2: password comes from request url (params)
 3. Level 3: password comes from request url (query)
 4. Level 4: password comes from custom header